fastoch/NestJS-with-Prisma/TUTO.md

 ![prisma migrate command output 2](image-1.png)

 On success, this command returns "Your database in now in sync with your schema".

+## About the `Product` table

-And now, in Beekeeper Studio, we should see the `Product` entity in our `nestjs_prisma` database.
+And now, in Beekeeper Studio, we should see the `Product` table in our `nestjs_prisma` database.
+In this table, we can see all of the **properties** that we defined in our **model** as **columns**.

+If we look at the **indexes** for this table, we'll see that the `id` is the **primary key**, and that there is a **unique** index for the Product `name`.
+These two indexes ensure that no two products will have the same id or name.

+We can also see a `_prisma_migrations` table.
+Let's explain why this is important.

+## About the `_prisma_migrations` table

+The `_prisma_migrations` table is created and managed by Prisma to track which database migrations have been applied to a given database instance.

+Each time a migration is executed using Prisma Migrate (with commands like `prisma migrate dev` or `prisma migrate deploy`), a record is added to this table containing **metadata** such as the migration name, the timestamp, and a hash of the migration script.

+Prisma uses the data in this table to determine which migrations are already applied and which are still pending, ensuring the database schema stays in sync with the migration history in your project.

-## What happens during the migration?
+## What else happens during the migration?

 In VSCodium, we should see a new `migrations` folder inside the `prisma` folder.
-This `migrations` folder contains a folder which name is formed of a timestamp + underscore + the migration name.
+This `migrations` folder contains a folder which name is formed of a **timestamp** + underscore + the **migration name**.
 Inside this last folder, we have a `migration.sql` file which contains the **SQL statements** that were used by Prisma to apply the migration.

 These SQL statements are required to get the state of our connected database equivalent to that of our Prisma schema.